God Does Like Ugly

 God Does Like Ugly is the fourth studio album by the American rapper JID.
 It was released through Dreamville and Interscope on August 8, 2025.
 It follows his critically acclaimed 2022 album The Forever Story and features guest appearances by Westside Gunn, Clipse, Vince Staples, Ciara, EarthGang, Don Toliver, Ty Dolla Sign, 6lack, Jessie Reyez, Baby Kia, Mereba, and Pastor Troy.
 Notable producers that contributed to the album include Childish Major, Christo, Lex Luger, Pluss, Jay Versace, Buddy Ross, Chase B, Thundercat, Boi-1da, Cubeatz, and Vinylz.

 The lead single "WRK" was released on April 18, 2025.
 An extended play (EP) of songs cut from the album, GDLU (Preluxe), was released on July 4, 2025.

 God Does Like Ugly was nominated for Best Rap Album at the 68th Annual Grammy Awards.

 Background and recording

-JID released his critically acclaimed third studio album The Forever Story in 2022.
+JID released his critically acclaimed third studio album, The Forever Story, in 2022.
 On April 15, 2025, while teasing the single "WRK" he stated:

 "Starting this new journey coming off The Forever Story has been a very strange, productive, yet tedious process. [...]
 I live my life by the saying "you can only control what you can control," so this is the first step into a new world that I control.
 And.
 It's.
 Fucking.
-UGLY" He got the idea for the album title from his grandmother, who passed in 2019.
+UGLY" He got the idea for the album title from his grandmother, who passed away in 2019.
 Before her death, they were talking about world events and his grandmother said, "God does like ugly, letting all this [happen]." and recommended that he name his album after what she said.
 He began working on the album in 2020.